0install/docs/docs/developers/json-api.md

 In the process of handling your request, 0install may send its own invoke messages to you.
 You should be prepared to handle these messages:

 `set-api-version(version)`
 : This is sent immediately at the start, indicating the protocol version to be used.
-The "myref" field is "null", indicating that no reply is expected.
+The `myref` field is `null`, indicating that no reply is expected.
 The version may be earlier than the version you requested, in which case you can either fall back to the earlier version or tell the user to upgrade.

 `confirm(message)`
 : If 0install needs to ask the user to confirm something, it sends this message.
 This is used to confirm installation of distribution-provided packages, if any.
-Respond with success ("ok") and a return value of "ok" or "cancel".
-This is currently not used, because "select" does not require it.
+Respond with success (`"ok"`) and a return value of `"ok"` or `"cancel"`.
+This is currently not used, because `select` does not require it.

 `confirm-keys(feed_url, keys)`
 : A feed has been downloaded but has no trusted signature.
 Prompt the user to accept the keys. `keys` is a list of `(fingerprint, hints)` pairs, where `hints` is a list of `(vote, message)` hints from the key information server.
-Each vote is "good" or "bad".
+Each vote is `"good"` or `"bad"`.
 You should respond with a list of fingerprints which 0install should trust to sign updates for this domain.
 0install will only ask you to confirm one feed at a time.
 Example:

 ```plain
 ["invoke","1","confirm-keys",[